relateddigital/euromessage-android/README.md

 #### Note :

 You may use [Euromessage Sdk](https://github.com/relateddigital/euromessage-android/tree/master/euromsg) directly.

   For that :
-- Download module
+- Download the module
 - Open your project which you want to use Euromessage
 - Follow steps : Android Studio -> File -> New -> Import Module and select path where you want to locate module and rename it.